Oberthür's grizzled skipper: Ecology

 P. armoricanus flies in May and June with a second generation in the south of the range in August and September.
 Pyrgus armoricanus develops two generations in Bavaria on average.
 However, in above-average warm years, which occur more and more frequently, a partial or, as in exceptionally warm years, probably even a full third generation.
 This happens quite regularly in the Mediterranean region.
 The flight period of the first generation usually begins by the end of May and ends by the end of June.
 In very warm springs, imagos can appear as early as three weeks early in May.
 The second generation individuals usually fly from mid-August to mid / late September.
 In very warm summers, however, the flight times are significantly earlier.
 Depending on the weather, there will be less flight time shifts.
 Adults of this second generation are usually smaller than those of the first.

 The females lay their eggs individually on the underside of the leaves of host plants.
-Eggs are layed on plants in full sun, which mostly grow over open soil or dark litter (e.g. also dry floating debris on river banks).
+Eggs are laid on plants in full sun, which mostly grow over open soil or dark litter (e.g. also dry floating debris on river banks).
 Soil with little vegetation and dark subsoil ensure rapid warming.
 The majority of the habitats are level locations, south-sloping slopes are used comparatively less often.
 Extremely xerothermic locations are hardly populated, even with abundant host plants.
 The caterpillar sites indicate a certain moisture requirement of Pyrgus armoricanus for larval development.
 Small and more isolated habitats are only populated with a strong increase in or after very favorable years.
 In these, Pyrgus armoricanus shows particularly strong population fluctuations with temporary complete extinction on individual areas, which is to be interpreted as an indication of a metapopulation structure.
 The imagos regularly look for flowers to take in nectar and use a wide range of flowering plants.

 Both females and males of Pyrgus armoricanus orient themselves visually and specifically look for areas with little vegetation for sunbathing as well as in search of potential egg-laying plants.
 In most of Europe the larva feeds on Potentilla species (Potentilla tabernaemontani, Potentilla reptans, Potentilla arenaria, Potentilla pedata) and woodland strawberry (Fragaria vesca).
 In southern Scandinavia (Sweden and Denmark), however, the main larval food plant is Filipendula vulgaris and to some extent also Helianthemum nummularium.
 Potentilla verna agg. and Potentilla reptans have been documented as larval food and egg-laying plants in Bavaria so far.

 The following species are known as food plants for the caterpillars: Potentilla neumanniana [= Potentilla tabernaemontani, Potentilla verna] [southwest Germany and other areas], Potentilla reptans [southwest Germany and other areas], Potentilla argentea [southwest Germany and other areas], Potentilla recta [Upper Rhine], Potentilla erecta [Black Forest, Italy and Salzburg], Potentilla sterilis [= Potentilla fragariastrum] [Black Forest], Potentilla pusilla [Switzerland, Italy], Potentilla hirta [France], Potentilla gelida [Russia], Potentilla pedata [Russia], Filipendula vulgaris [Sweden], Fragaria vesca [Palatinate], Agrimonia eupatoria [Palatinate], Helianthemum nummularium agg. [= Helianthemum vulgare] [oviposition observations in different regions, breeding with this plant runs without problems], Helianthemum ovatum [Lower Austria].